IF YOU ARE LOOKING AT THE BLOG ON A PHONE PLEASE CHANGE TO WEB VIEW AT BOTTOM OF PAGE AS IT WILL LOOK BETTER, THANKS MICK.

 Purple Emperor (Apatura iris).

-In the same area we also some other nice species including Short-tailed Blue (Cupido argiades), Iberian Scarce Swallowtail (Iphiclides feisthameli), Red Admiral (Vanessa atalanta), Heath Fritillary, Southern Grizzled (Pyrgus malvoides), Dingy (Erynnis tages) and Red-underwing Skipper (Spialia sertorius), a very nice Western Spectre (Boyeria Irene) and a couple of Common Golden Ringed (Cordulegaster boltonii).
+In the same area we also some other nice species including Short-tailed Blue (Cupido argiades), Iberian Scarce Swallowtail (Iphiclides feisthameli), Red Admiral (Vanessa atalanta), Southern Heath Fritillary, Southern Grizzled (Pyrgus malvoides), Dingy (Erynnis tages) and Red-underwing Skipper (Spialia sertorius), a very nice Western Spectre (Boyeria Irene) and a couple of Common Golden Ringed (Cordulegaster boltonii).

 Red-underwing Skipper (Spialia sertorius).